Stellar Spectra Models Classification and Parameter Estimation Using Machine Learning Algorithms: Results and Discussion

 For the regression approach, we show in Tables \ref{tab: Results RF Regressor} and \ref{tab: Results RNN Regressions}, and Figures \ref{fig: HR RFR} and \ref{fig: HR RNNR} some of the results using the network with the best performance overall and the Random Forest Regressor as a comparative non-network algorithm.
 For the RNN as we expect from the accuracy results, the predicted parameters are very accurate for the top 5 models, but we saw that the best 4 are models with a very low level of noise, meanwhile, the results from the RFR shows different levels of noise for the top 5 with less error.
 In order to have a different analysis we take the top 5 models predicted with less error with a S/N different to 100, that we show in Table \ref{tab: Results RNN Regression None 100}.

-Similar to the classification task, on Figure \ref{Regression Error Dens} we show the error distribution for luminosity and temperature parameters for the regression task that are shown on Figures \ref{fig: HR RFR} and \ref{fig: HR RFR} in the HR diagram, in order to get a better idea of how good or bad was the results.
+Similar to the classification task, on Figure \ref{Regression Error Dens} we show the error distribution for luminosity and temperature parameters for the regression task that are shown on Figures \ref{fig: HR RFR} and \ref{fig: HR RNNR} in the HR diagram, in order to get a better idea of how good or bad was the results.

 As we expect, the ANNs have better results overall for classification and regression task, even we tried to keep the structure of the ANNs as simple as possible, what gives us a good picture to keep working on this approach.
 In the classification context, the ANNs have very different behavior, for most of the models, the network predicts a very close model no matter the levels of noise, while the RFC assign different models depending on the level of noise, and tends to repeat more times closest models as we saw on Figures 2 and 3.
 For the regression task, as we mentioned before, the random forest regressor demonstrates that a non-neural network algorithm can have similar results as an ANNs in some cases, and also maintains similar responses for some of the parameters like the low accuracy on the estimation of the mass.
-From the ANNs perspective, the lower to higher average error apparently propose a logical flow from less noise to high noise, but some of the best results have the higher noise that is the 20 S/N. After analyzing the results, the ANNs have more problems with some specific models than with the level of noise, since some predictions have similar results for high and low levels of S/N. Similar response with the RFR, it is kind of arbitrary the high accuracy with different levels of noise, with the exception that the results with this algorithm do not present the same number of elements with low error for the 20 and 25 S/N as the ANNs.
+In general, the physical parameters obtained by the ANNs shows less error with a high S/N value (less noise), and for most of the cases the error increase with the level of noise, what is a logical behavior, but some of the best results have the higher noise that is the 20 S/N. After analyzing the results, the ANNs have more problems with some specific models than with the level of noise, since some predictions have similar results for high and low levels of S/N. With the RFR the results are similar, we got high accuracy with high and low levels of S/N, with the exception that this algorithm does not has high accuracy in too many elements with 20 and 25 S/N as the ANNs.